meduketto/iksemel-rust/DESIGN.md

 still suffered from complexity because of endianness issues, and still requiring complex decoding for the full Unicode set.

-UTF-32 can encode the entire Unicode set which no multi-byte decoding but incredibly wasteful in terms of memory and CPU.
+UTF-32 can encode the entire Unicode set with no multi-byte decoding but incredibly wasteful in terms of memory and CPU.

 Furthermore, people realized that even for non Latin languages